NicholasLee-ENGSCI/team8_project3/README.md

 The three options for resource consent are to maintain the current moratorium, stop extracting from all boreholes, or relax the constraints of the moratorium or even remove the moratorium altogether.

+These three options represent three distinct levels of production rate, namely none, current level, and potential maximum level.
+We wish to investigate by extrapolation how these three options and production rates could affect the pressure inside the well going forward and then make a reccomendation to stakeholders.

 How? - Try to identify why and how a computer model could be useful.